renathossain/Flappy-Bird-Game/deployment/README.md

 - `GRANT CREATE ON SCHEMA public TO flappy_user;`
 - `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO flappy_user;`
 - `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO flappy_user;`
+- `GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO flappy_user;`
 - `psql -U flappy_user -h localhost -d flappy` - Login to flappy_user and open flappy database
 - Install NVM (Node Version Manager): https://github.com/nvm-sh/nvm
 - `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash`